 This is the use of the body's own immune system.
 They are used to increase or restore the body's natural defenses against cancer.
 Immunotherapy of KS is done with interferon.

-There are no prevention measures for KS.
+There are no current guidelines to prevent KS.

 American Cancer Society